MS Scandinavian Star: Salvage and later service

 The burnt ship was towed to Copenhagen, Denmark on 18 April 1990, arriving two days later and remaining there for several months.
-On 11 August 1990 she was towed to the United Kingdom, first arriving at Hull before moving on to Southampton on 10 September, where the vessel was renamed Candi by simply painting over part of the original name.
+On 11 August 1990, she was towed to the United Kingdom, first arriving at Hull before moving on to Southampton on 10 September, where the vessel was renamed Candi by simply painting over part of the original name.

-In February 1994 she was sold at auction to International Shipping Partners.
-She was renamed Regal Voyager and sent to Italy for rebuilding, then later chartered to Comarit Ferries and put on the route between Tangier and Port Vendres.
+In February 1994, she was sold at auction to International Shipping Partners.
+She was renamed Regal Voyager and sent to Italy for rebuilding, then later chartered to Comarit Ferries and put on the route between Tangier, Morocco and Port-Vendres, France.

-In 1997 she was registered to St. Thomas Cruises and put on a route between Port Isabel, Texas and Puerto Cortés, Honduras for Isabel Cortes Ferry Service.
+In 1997, she was registered to St. Thomas Cruises and put on a route between Port Isabel, Texas and Puerto Cortés, Honduras, for Isabel Cortes Ferry Service.
 Chartered to Ferries del Caribe in 1999, she was put on the route Santo Domingo – San Juan, Puerto Rico.
-The ship was laid up in Charleston, South Carolina in 2003, then sold to Indian shipbreakers in 2004 and renamed as Regal V. She arrived at Alang, Gujarat, India, on 14 May 2004, and the work to get her broken up started five days later.
+The ship was laid up in Charleston, South Carolina in 2003, then sold to Indian shipbreakers in 2004 and renamed as Regal V. She arrived at the Alang Ship Breaking Yard, India, on 14 May 2004, and the work to get her broken up started five days later.

 Memorials

-A few months after the fire, a two-day memorial voyage was arranged by a survivors support group, clergymen and psychologists in order to remember the victims and help survivors and family members heal.
+A few months after the fire, a two-day memorial voyage was arranged by a survivors' support group, clergymen and psychologists in order to remember the victims and help survivors and family members heal.
 The voyage was taken by about 300 people, who dropped flowers into the North Sea during a sunset memorial service.

 On 7 April 2006, a memorial was inaugurated in Oslo, near the Akershus Fortress.
 It features a mother carrying her baby and leading another child, a small boy who reaches back for his dropped teddy bear; also a large commemorative plaque with the names of all the victims of the fire.

 In 2015 on the 25th anniversary of the fire, Queen Sonja of Norway, Norwegian Prime Minister Erna Solberg, Oslo Mayor Fabian Stang, and Denmark's Ambassador to Norway Torben Brylle, paid tribute to the victims and survivors in a waterfront ceremony.

-A permanent memorial of the Scandinavian Star fire was unveiled in Lysekil on the 13 May 2021.
+A permanent memorial of the Scandinavian Star fire was unveiled in Lysekil on 13 May 2021.